fmstacco/data-maturity-assessment/README.md

 ### Code Validation

-The Carpe Diem Data Maturity Assessment has gone through intensive tests throughout its pages and sections.
+The Carpe Diem Data Maturity Assessment has gone through intensive tests throughout its pages and sections/screens.
 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used to validate the CSS and [W3C HTML Validator](https://validator.w3.org/) were used to validate the HTML.
 Minor errors returned and were fixed and then no errors returned.

 **HTML validation**